KizzyCode/http_file/README.md

 # About
 This library provides POSIX-like random-read-access to a HTTP-resource

-We provide the following features:
+It provides the following features:
  - "Opening" a HTTP-URI: this validates if the server supports HTTP-range-requests (required for random access), gets the file's size and removes the percent-encoding to display a human-readable filename
  - `read`/`read_at`, `seek`/`tell` and some helper-APIs